 Basically, the way I got into skating was through surfing.
 I was ten years old cruising on the sidewalks in Santa Monica, skating down to the beach, checking out the chicks and checking the waves.
-And in between surf sessions I was into sidewalk surfing.
+In between surf sessions, I was into sidewalk surfing.

 It was total transportation to go surfing?

 Yeah, it was either that or ride your bike with your skateboard on the handlebars like we used to do at Revere.